ryanm537/Hydar-Raye/README.md

 The graphs (G1 and G2) of two strings being analyzed are compared as follows:
 ![](images/compare-strings-algorithm.png)

 In paragraph form, first a point on G1 is selected randomly.
 The slope of that point is noted.
-Then, random points will be sampled within a given range on the x-axis of that point from G1.
+Then, random points on G2 will be sampled within a given range on the x-axis of that point from G1.
 These points will be selected using a gaussian distribution with the x value of the original point from G1 as it's center.
 If one of these random points on G2 with the same slope is found, a hit is logged.
 If the slope is different (or too different within a threshold), a miss is logged.

 The next point on G1 selected will be a fixed distance from the previous, somewhat remniscent of various hill climbing methods.
 The same process of randomly sampling for hits will be conducted.